Hettinger County Leases?

 Ron,

-By any chance do you have a relationship with your landman such that you could call him to ask where he is working in KS on CHK behalf?
+By any chance do you have a relationship with your landman such that you could call him to ask where he is working in Kansas on CHK behalf?
 That would be helpful for me.
 I am talking with a landowner there who is suing a landman/shell company for not paying the sign bonus, yet did register the lease.
-It is unclear who is behind this KS shell company, just as it is unclear who a related shell company is working for in MI.
+It is unclear who is behind this Kansas shell company, just as it is unclear who a related shell company is working for in Michigan.

 Ronald M Gall said: